Xsanthos/Deep_Learning_Chat_Bot/README.md

      2) People in the subway who want to burn time and are tired of playing mobile games.
      3) Lonely people, who need a bit of company.

+   User Problems Solved:

+   User Need (example): Sorts out parent-child comments
+   Resolution: Using _method_ The Chat Bot sorts out, differentiates, and understands the comments, sotoring data for later use in the conversations.

+   User Need:
+   Resolution:

+   User Need:
+   Resolution:

+   User Need:
+   Resolution: